 It’s all about the level of nitrogen in your dog’s urine.
 Basically, if your dog’s urine is high in nitrogen, then it kills your grass.

 Nitrogen happens to be one of the substances excreted when protein is broken down; the more protein your dog eats, the more nitrogen released.
 And the more nitrogen, the bigger chance your dog is killing your grass.
-That’s about all the science I am going to get into.
+That’s all the science I am going to get into.

-The misconception that female dogs are more likely to cause the yellow spots is because female dogs usually pee in one spot, versus a male dog lifts his leg and sprays a large area, making the concentration less.Click To Tweet
+I was surprised when I realized it’s not our female causing our brown spots.
+In our case, it’s truly about the amount of Bears’ urine in one spot killing the grass.The misconception that female dogs are more likely to cause the yellow spots is because female dogs usually pee in one spot, versus a male dog lifts his leg and sprays a large area, making the concentration less.Click To Tweet

 This stuff looks interesting; it’s called See Spot Run Lawn Protectant.
 You spray it on your lawn to revive and protect your lawn and it’s supposed to be all natural and safe for your dog.
 I just may have to try this one!

 Repairing the spots with seed can be difficult unless you can keep your dogs off that area for the entire season.
 I’ve tried reseeding for 3 springs and it never held up.
-This spring we cut out a huge area of our backyard and placed sod we pulled from our front yard when creating a garden space.
+Last spring we cut out a huge area of our backyard and placed sod we pulled from our front yard when creating a garden space.
 It’s held up pretty well, but Bear has slowly been creating brown spots all in his favorite pee spots.
 I need to get out there an start watering his pee spots more. ☺

 P.S.
 Tell me, what does your backyard look like?
 Have you tried any of these suggestions or products?
 I’d love for you to share with our Rescue Dogs 101 community so we can all learn from each other.P.S.S.
 Keep track of your dog’s health with our free Dog Health Record printable PDF form.

-Debi McKee is a dog blogger, foster home, and all-in-all dog fanatic.
+Debi McKee is a dog mom, volunteer foster dog home, and lifetime dog lover.
 Debi’s mission is to guide you through every step of your dog journey, from adopting the perfect dog for you and your family, to training your dog and keeping your dog happy and healthy.
-Sign up for her free resource library of must-have resources, containing valuable downloads to help you in your dog journey.
+Sign up for our free resource library of must-have resources, containing valuable downloads to help you in your dog journey.